-Rochester Hills Public Library (RHPL) and Rochester Writers will showcase Local Authors for the Second Annual Small Business Saturday (and Sunday) Author Fair
+Rochester Hills Public Library (RHPL) and Rochester Writers will showcase Local Authors for the Third Annual Small Business Saturday Author Fair

-The fair is scheduled for Saturday & Sunday, November 28 & 29, from 10:00 a.m. until 3:00 p.m. each day at the RHPL, as an online event.
-A list of 30 authors has been selected.
-A variety of interviews, readings, and performances will showcase the authors – virtually – during the event weekend.
-After the event, the library will release a featured author daily during the month of December.
-Please visit the Author Fair 2020 Page for bios, photos, and video links.
+The fair is scheduled for Saturday, November 27, 2021, from 10:00 a.m. until 3:00 p.m. as an in-person event.
+Twenty authors will be selected.
+A variety of short, pre-recorded interviews will showcase the authors – virtually – during the month of November.

-The Rochester Hills Public Library, located at 500 Olde Towne Road in Rochester, MI, provides lifelong learning opportunities, instills a love of reading, and offers equal access to information.
-The library serves as a community town square where over 45,000 monthly visitors enjoy innovative ways to learn and socialize through a variety of programs, including Sunday concerts, a summer reading challenge, parent-child workshops, and weekly lectures.
-The library’s expansive and user-friendly database allows its 70,000 cardholders to use eBooks, movies, and music downloads, language and genealogy services, and consumer reports at no cost.
+The Rochester Hills Public Library, lis located at 500 Olde Towne Road in Rochester, MI, and serves to provide lifelong learning opportunities, instill a love of reading, and offer equal access to information.
+The library serves as a community town square where visitors enjoy innovative ways to learn and socialize through a variety of programs, including an annual summer reading challenge, parent-child workshops, and weekly lectures.
+The library’s expansive and user-friendly database allows its cardholders to use eBooks, movies, and music downloads, language and genealogy services, tutor.com, and consumer reports at no cost.

 Rochester Writers serves local authors and freelance writers by hosting groups, contests, and conferences.
 Their events are family-friendly, available to all ages, and open to new writers, working journalists, and published authors.